 But the NFL’s rapidly declining popularity has nothing to do with televising too many games a week, too many commercials, too much violence or too many mediocre teams.

 It has everything to do with politics – liberal politics.

 I’m a very political guy, in case you hadn’t noticed.

-I love nothing better than to sit back on Saturday mornings and watch college teams play all day.
+I love nothing better than betting on my favorite team at 슬롯사이트 and watching games all day.

 On Sunday, Monday and Thursday the first thing you see when you tune in to a pro game are players taking a knee during the “National Anthem” because of some political reason.

 I don’t give a damn what the quarterback, the head coach or the owner of the team thinks or tweets about politics, the president or the Steven King movie “It.”